sereivoanyong/KeyboardManager/README.md

 For this lightweight library to work correctly on any iOS version, there're limitations on the usage:
 - Text field/view must be in a scroll view embedded in view controller's root view
+- Text view isn't fully supported
-- Doesn't support orietation change
+- Doesn't support orientation change
+- The manager is always enabled after first access.